A strong CV is the only way you will get noticed by employers, and land job interviews

 **Also, an ID thief could steal those details and use them to apply for loans in your name – so having them on a document which you are circulating online is not very safe**

-When apply for any job, your CV will usually land in the inbox of a busy recruiter or hiring manager.
+The reason this section is so important is that when apply for any job, your CV will usually land in the inbox of a busy recruiter or hiring manager.

 They will probably be looking through lots of other CVs, so you need to impress them quickly.